Theater & Dance archive

 "Story/Time #40" already happened.
 The next time Bill T. Jones/Arnie Zane Dance Company performs "Story/Time," it will be different in ways we cannot predict.
 Virginia Bock was at Stanford to see "Story/Time #40," which was impressive.
 Read her review.

 Audra McDonald has had an amazing career on Broadway and elsewhere, and we got to go hear and see her live in concert at the Bing Concert Hall on January 17, 2014, and can happily report she is as great as everybody says she is.
-Read John Orr's review of an excellent performance.
+Read John Orr's review.

 Sunnyvale Community Players

 "The Mystery of Edwin Drood" is a great musical that is just buckets of fun.
-Sunnyvale Community Players staged it with a fine cast.
+Sunnyvale Community Players staged it with a fine cast, April 4 through April 26, 2015.
 John Orr reviewed.